greyquill/ProjectManager/FILE_STRUCTURE.md

 ---

-**Note**: This structure follows the commerce-pro/welcome reference architecture while being tailored for the Project Manager requirements from Plan.md.
+**Note**: This structure follows a simplified Next.js project layout, with all configuration at the root level for easier access and maintenance.